Johnny Eager: Plot

 Johnny is depicted as a man without a conscience.
 When childhood friend Lew Rankin gets fed up with his subordinate role in the gang and starts plotting against him, Johnny murders him without the slightest qualm.
 He lies to his devoted girlfriend Garnet to get her to go to Florida while he romances Liz.
 Mae, a prior girlfriend, asks him to help get her incorruptible policeman husband transferred back to his old precinct because his long bus commute is straining their marriage.
-Johnny not only lies, claiming he no longer has any influence, he also hides the fact that he got the man transferred in the first place because he would not look the other way.
-When Jimmy Courtney, Liz's high society former boyfriend, becomes alarmed because Liz is going to pieces due to a guilty conscience, he offers Johnny all his money to leave the country and take Liz with him.
-Johnny cannot figure out his "angle", why he would do such a selfless thing.
-In fact, the only soft spot Johnny seems to have is for his intellectual, alcoholic right-hand man, Jeff Hartnett, and even he is not sure why.
-Jeff has an insight, telling his boss that "even Johnny Eager has to have one friend."
+Johnny not only lies, claiming he no longer has any influence, but he also hides the fact that he got the man transferred in the first place because he would not look the other way.
+When Jimmy Courtney, Liz's high-society former boyfriend, becomes alarmed because Liz is going to pieces due to a guilty conscience, he offers Johnny all his money to leave the country and take Liz with him.
+Johnny cannot figure out his "angle"; why he would do such a selfless thing.
+In fact, the only soft spot Johnny seems to have is for his intellectual, alcoholic, right-hand man, Jeff Hartnett, and even he is not sure why.
+Jeff has an insight, telling his boss, "even Johnny Eager has to have one friend."

-However, when Johnny learns that Liz intends to turn herself in, he discovers the meaning of love for the first time in his life.
+When Johnny learns that Liz intends to turn herself in, though,he discovers the meaning of love for the first time in his life.
 He confesses to her that he staged the whole incident, but she does not believe him.
 To prove his claim, he decides to produce a live Julio, but Julio has defected to Johnny's dissatisfied partner, Bill Halligan.
-Johnny manages to bring Julio (at gunpoint) to Liz, but in the process he shoves Johnny and runs away.
+Johnny manages to bring Julio (at gunpoint) to Liz, but in the process, he shoves Johnny and runs away.
 Johnny forces Liz and Courtney to flee to safety before the gunfight with Halligan and his men.
-Eager kills Halligan and Julio, but as he attempts to flee, he is spotted by a policeman disembarking from a bus, and is shot down.
+Eager kills Halligan and Julio, but as he attempts to flee, he is spotted by a policeman disembarking from a bus and is shot down.
 Jeff arrives and embraces Johnny as he finally dies.

 The policeman, in a twist of fate, turns out to be Mae's husband.

+Production

+Robert Taylor and Lana Turner's casting was announced in July 1941.
+Principal photography was underway by September 1941, with star Turner collecting a salary of $1,500 per week while working on the film.